The "MOST PROBABLE" SPHERE PACKINGS

-Anyone who has tried to pack as many nonoverlapping pennies as possible on a table top has quickly learned to arrange them very regularly; the densest packings of spheres in 2 (or 3, and maybe other) dimensions are crystalline.
-Similar results are expected for "most" shapes, not just spheres, and even if several different shapes are allowed.
-The study of the symmetries of the densest possible packings of space, by congruent copies of one or more basic shapes, is one of the deepest areas of research in geometry [R1].
+Anyone who has tried to pack as many nonoverlapping pennies as possible on a table top has quickly learned to arrange them very regularly; the densest packings of spheres in 2 (or 3, and maybe other) dimensions are `ordered'.
+Similar results are expected for `most' shapes, not just spheres, and even if several different shapes are allowed.
+The study of the symmetries of the densest possible packings of space, by congruent`copies of one or more basic shapes, is one of the deepest areas of research in geometry [R1].

-Such regularity easily fails for packings that have less than maximum density; it is easy to construct examples of this.
+Such regularity easily fails for packings which have less than maximum density.
 But this is misleading.
-The regularity phenomenon of optimally dense packings does indeed extend to packings which are less than optimally dense - if one takes into account the statistics of various types of packings, a profound generalization of the phenomenon which has been explored by physicists rather than mathematicians for the past 50 years.
-Simply put, the overwhelming majority, of those packings of spheres whose volume fraction is close to maximum, are not only approximately crystalline in a naive geometric sense but have global features that distinguish them intrinsically from packings at low volume fraction.
-Such phenomena are important in science for many reasons; here we concentrate on their use in modelling materials, especially colloids and granular matter.
-We will consider some interesting phenomena that appear in models of these two types of material, and their mathematical significance for the geometry of sphere packings.
+The regularity phenomenon of optimally dense packings can indeed extend to packings which are less than optimally dense, if one takes into account the relative number of various types of packings, a profound generalization of the phenomenon which has been explored by physicists rather than mathematicians for the past 50 years.
+As we will see in the `hard sphere model', the overwhelming majority of those packings of spheres whose volume fraction is close to maximum, are not only approximately crystalline in a naive geometric sense but have global features that distinguish them intrinsically from the overwhelming majority of packings at low volume fraction.
+Such phenomena are important in science for many reasons; here we concentrate on their use in modeling materials, especially colloidal, granular and crumpled materials.
+We will consider some interesting phenomena that appear in these types of `soft' matter, and their mathematical significance for the geometry of sphere packings.

-A probabilistic theory of granular matter was put forward by Edwards et al in 1984 [EO], which should be able to clarify the above phenomena among others.
-The theory is a relatively small modification of the hard sphere model of classical statistical mechanics sketched above.
-The granular modification consists of ignoring the momentum variables of the spheres, and therefore the temperature, but including friction, and gravity - or at least some of its effects, such as forcing the particles to touch.
-In the Edwards theory the basic object is again the logarithm of the volume of the space of all possible configurations of spheres, but now the sphere positions are restricted to those which are mechanically realizable.
+There is a theory for granular matter (`static sand'), introduced by Edwards et al in 1989 [EO], which is a simple variant of the hard sphere model sketched above.
+The granular modification consists of including friction and gravity - or at least some of its effects, such as requiring that the particles touch.
+In the Edwards theory the basic object, the free energy as a function of volume fraction phi, is again the logarithm of the volume of the space of all possible configurations of spheres at fixed volume fraction, but now the sphere positions are restricted to those which are mechanically realizable, including friction and gravity.
 In geometric terms we are simply looking at subensembles of the original uniform ensembles of all possible packings at fixed volume fraction; in the new ensembles we only consider packings which are also mechanically stable, like a pile of marbles.
-So the physical phenomena of dilatancy, random close packing, and random loose packing, should all be interpretable in terms of the statistics of all possible piles of marbles.
+So the physical phenomena of dilatancy, random close packing, and random loose packing, are all conjectured, in the Edwards theory, to be interpretable in terms of the relative numbers of all possible piles of marbles for each volume fraction.
+A recent experiment [RRSS], [JORSS] suggests that a dynamical (nonequilibrium) theory would be more suitable [RS2].

 References